 The algorithm is robust to misspecification of the observational covariance structure.
 So initially incorrect specifications of the working covariance matrix still converge to the appropriate structure form with algorithmic iteration.

 The GEE algorithm is stable, in-part due to the fact that the method estimates population-average effects.
 Each of the previous methods (model LM withstanding) have subject-specific interpretations, but the GEE algorithm provides marginal parameter estimates.
-These values do not represent any specific subject, but rather a average subject.
+These values do not represent any specific subject, but rather an estimate of the average population.

 According to Fitzmaurice, Laird, and Ware [9], responses modeled with the GEE process need to be stationary, i.e: